C'Mon (Kesha song)

 "C'Mon" is a song by American singer Kesha from her second studio album, Warrior (2012).
-It was released as the album's second single on November 16, 2012.
+Initially released as a promotional single under Kemosabe Records on November 16, 2012, it was officially released as the album's second single on January 7, 2013, in the United States.
+It also impacted contemporary hit radio the following day.
 The song was written by Kesha, Dr. Luke, Benny Blanco, Max Martin, Cirkut, and fellow pop singer and longtime collaborator Bonnie McKee, while production was handled by Dr. Luke, Blanco, and Cirkut.
-Containing elements of pop rap, "C'Mon" is a techno-pop, bubblegum pop, and dance song with brash lyrics that center on partying and falling in love.
+Containing elements of pop rap, "C'Mon" is a techno-pop and dance song with brash lyrics that center on partying and falling in love.
 Stylistically, the song follows a verse-chorus pattern typical in pop music, with Kesha adding traditional singing in the latter and the discordant enunciation and stresses of vowels to force assonance and rhyme that epitomize her rap technique in the former.

 The song peaked at number twenty-seven on the Billboard Hot 100, becoming Kesha's first solo single to miss the top ten.
 However, the single did peak at number nine on the Billboard Pop Songs Chart.
 "C'Mon" was certified platinum by the Recording Industry Association of America (RIAA).
 In Australia, the song obtained moderate success, gaining a Platinum certification with digital sales brimming 70,000 units.

+The song's music video was filmed in December 2012, and premiered on Kesha's VEVO channel on YouTube on January 11, 2013, garnering over 54 million views as of June 2026.

-The song is included in the fifth edition of the Just Dance series, Just Dance 2014.
+It was also included on the fifth edition of the Just Dance series, Just Dance 2014.